-Flight Plan for Early Elementary Education (P-5) with Track in English (BSR)
+Flight Plan for Early Elementary Education (P-5) with Track in French (BS)

-Departmental Admission Requirements: A minimum of 45 semester hours; 2.75 or higher overall GPA; B- or better in all EDTP and EDSP courses and C or better in Math 151 and 152; Passing scores required entrance exam; "C" or better in English 102, "C" or better in Oral Communication course.
-Other requirements as outlined in Application Packet.
+Departmental Admission Requirements: A minimum of 45 semester hours completed; 2.75 overall GPA; B- or better in all EDTP and EDSP courses and C or better in Math 151 and 152.
+Minimum test scores as required by the Education Professional Standards Board; "C" or better in English 102 and in Oral Communication course; Completion of Pre-Professional Courses; Other requirements as outlined in Application.

 Hours

 General Education Requirements 34

-The following are recommended courses to fulfill General Education Requirements: Biology course and lab (S, SL)
+The following are recommended courses to fulfill General Education Requirements:

+Biology course and lab (S, SL)

+Physical Science course (S)